jeanCarloMachado/htmlLimitations/reviews/dive-html5.md

 That allows you to use HTML5 in newer browsers and fall back to Flash gracefully in older browsers, without requiring any fancy JavaScript hacks.

-There is more than one way to figure out where you are - your IP address, our wireless network connection, which cell tower your phone is talking to, or dedicated GPS hardware that calculates latitude and longitude from information sent by satellites in the sky.

 While we're on the subject of legacy platforms, I should point out that many older mobile phone platforms had their own